jusethCS/meteosatpy/README.md

 - [fiona](https://fiona.readthedocs.io/en/stable/README.html): Streams simple feature data to and from GIS formats like GeoPackage and Shapefile.
 - [shapely](https://shapely.readthedocs.io/en/stable/): Manipulation and analysis of geometric objects in the Cartesian plane.
 - [geopandas](https://readthedocs.org/projects/geopandas/): Analysis and manipulation of geographical data.
-- [rasterio](https://rasterio.readthedocs.io/en/stable/): Reads and writes raster formats and provides a Python API based on Numpy N-dimensional arrays and GeoJSON.
+- [rasterio](https://rasterio.readthedocs.io/en/stable/): Reads and writes raster formats based on Numpy N-dimensional arrays.
+- [xarray](https://docs.xarray.dev/en/stable/): Works with labelled multi-dimensional arrays simple and efficient.
 - [netcdf4](https://unidata.github.io/netcdf4-python/): Reads and writes netCDF files compatible with older versions of the library.
 - [h5netcdf](https://h5netcdf.org/): A Python interface for the netCDF4 file-format that reads and writes local or remote HDF5 files.
-- [xarray](https://docs.xarray.dev/en/stable/): Works with labelled multi-dimensional arrays simple, efficient.

 Prior to installing **MeteoSatPy** using PyPi, we recommend creating a new conda environment with dependencies: